 Many people are facing the challenge of retirement.
 Unfortunately the rules of the game changed mid- course.
-Longer life expectancy, fewer pensions, layoffs and difficult economies to name just a few.
-While there are these tests; creative people can rise to using some out of the box thinking.
+Longer life expectancy, fewer pensions, layoffs, and difficult economies to name just a few of changing variables we need to deal with.
+However, these obstacles can help creative people use some out of the box thinking to find solutions.

 Many people dream of owning their own home.
 Ideally during retirement that home would be free and clear.

 Without a mortgage or rent payment people can sustain themselves with a small income to provide for food, utilities, insurance, clothing etc. Other resources can be freed up to provide for wants and wishes.
 One of life’s goals should be to own a property at retirement that does not require monthly payments.